Copilot-Language/copilot-verifier/README.md

 evaluated at index `n`, assuming the C program has been fed inputs corresponding to the first `n` values of the external stream inputs.
-Moreover, the trigger functions should be called from the `step` function exactly at time values when the stream expressions evaluate to true.
+Moreover, the trigger functions should be called from the `step` function exactly at the time values when the stream expressions evaluate to true.

 The notion of correspondence for the values flowing in streams is